-When bouldering, you’ll follow color-coded routes often rated by difficulty on a numerical scale.
+You’ll follow color-coded routes often rated by difficulty on a numerical scale when bouldering.
 These ratings are also referred to as grades.
-Grades take into account the type of holds used on the route, the steepness or terrain of the climb, and the level of skill needed to complete the route.
+Grades consider the type of holds used on the route, the steepness or terrain of the climb, and the level of skill needed to complete the route.

 Bouldering grades come in a variety of forms.
 Traditionally, boulder problems are graded on the V-Scale, which ranges from V0, the most manageable climbs, to V10+, the most challenging climbs.
 Many climbing gyms have adopted different grading scales in recent years because climbing grades are incredibly subjective.
 What may be “V2” for one climber may feel like “V5” to another based on attributes like height and wingspan.
 So take a look at the grading scale used by your local gym!

 As you are not attached to a rope, bouldering presents more risk.
 As the saying goes: when bouldering, all falls are ground falls!
 You may encounter bouldering walls that require you to dangle or hang over the ground or even walls that slope slightly forward rather than a wall that remains vertical.
 These differences present opportunities to work on different techniques and strength-based abilities but also pose challenges that introduce additional risk.
 Finding yourself in different positions with the ground means you might fall in different ways, some more dangerous than others.
 Because of this, it is vital to remain aware of your surroundings while bouldering and practice and utilize proper falling techniques.
 Ask a gym employee for instruction if you are unsure of what this looks like, and always ensure you are familiar with a gym’s bouldering policies.

 You won’t constantly fall, though!
 Once a route has been finished, the climber must climb back down using downclimbing.
 When downclimbing, you may climb the route in reverse or use any hold available to climb back down safely; many gyms also set paths of easy-to-grasp holds specifically for this.